 The Corporation leases a building under a lease agreement that expires in August 2025.
 The lease agreement includes two renewal options to extend the term for an additional period of five years.
 The renewal options are not reasonably certain to be exercised and are not included in the measurement of the lease assets and liabilities.
-Monthly rent payments were \$4,453 during fiscal year 2023 and increase annually by 4% each September.
+Monthly rent payments were \$4,631 and \$4,453 during fiscal years 2024 and 2023, respectively, and increase annually by 4% each September.
 In addition, the lease agreement called for tenant provided improvements, which amounted to \$73,019.
 The leasehold improvements were capitalized as part of property and equipment and are being depreciated over the lease term period.
-As part of the lease agreement, the landlord would finance the cost of the improvements and the Corporation would be required to make monthly payments of \$856 over 96 months (see Note 6).
+As part of the lease agreement, the landlord would finance the cost of the improvements and the Corporation would be required to make monthly payments of \$856 over ninety-six (96) months (see Note 6).